GamingOnline/Fini-Modified-GUI/README.md

 ## **Installation**
   1. Download the contents of the repo provided in the releases section.
-  2. Place the "AH" folder into the "dialog" folder within your mission file (The directory should be "AltisLife.Altis\dialog\AH\").
+  2. Place the "AH" folder into a "dialog" folder if you have one, if you don't you can make one or you can change the directories within the script and dialog files to fit your needs.
+(The directory should be "AltisLife.Altis\dialog\AH\")
-  3. Include the dialog in your description.ext.
+  3. Include the dialog in your description.ext
-      1. #include "dialog\AH\AH_Controls.hpp
+      1. #include "dialog\AH\AH_Controls.hpp"
-      2. #include "dialog\AH\AH_Dialog.hpp
+      2. #include "dialog\AH\AH_Dialog.hpp"
-  4. Include the script in your initPlayerLocal.sqf (In the base of your mission).
+  4. Include the script in your initPlayerLocal.sqf (In the base of your mission)
       1. [] execVM "dialog\AH\AH_Menu.sqf";

 ## **Support**